yugabyte/yugabyte-db/docs/content/stable/explore/connection-manager/connection-mgr-ysql.md

 - Support for session parameters - YSQL Connection Manager supports SET statements, which are not supported by other connection poolers.

-- Support for prepared statements - PgBouncer and Odyssey supports protocol-level prepared statements and YSQL Connection Manager inherits this feature.
+- Support for prepared statements - Odyssey supports protocol-level prepared statements and YSQL Connection Manager inherits this feature.

 ## Use YSQL Connection Manager